jhallen/joe-editor/docs/tasks.md

 Pop-up shell windows have a number of nice use cases:

-* Use it browse manual pages
+* Use it to browse manual pages

 	Hit F1 and type "man fopen".
 Use 'b' ('u') and space to control _more_ (or _less_) while viewing the manual.
 You can leave the manual